Partnerships & Joint Ventures

 Build-to-Suit & User Partnerships

-You’re an operator or brand and need a facility built for your use.
+You’re an operator who needs a facility built around your operations.

-A developer + capital taking on the project, with you as a creditworthy tenant
+A developer + capital delivering a turn-key facility with you as the tenant

 What I Bring to a Partnership

-A partnership only makes sense if everyone adds something real.
+A partnership should only exist if everyone adds something real.
 Here’s what I bring:

 Brokerage & Market Knowledge

-Deep familiarity with industrial, commercial, and land markets in Dallas–Fort Worth and Texas, including comps, trends, and demand drivers.
+Deep experience in industrial, commercial, and land in DFW and across Texas, including comps, trends, and buyer/user demand.

 Development & Entitlement Insight

-Experience navigating site planning, city staff, and entitlement paths, and knowing when to bring the right civil engineers, architects, and consultants to the table.
+Familiarity with site planning, city process, and entitlement paths, and when to bring in the right engineers, architects, and consultants.

 Hands-On Execution